Comparison · Territory Intelligence vs Property Records

 You are pitching for a new mandate against a competing agency

-→ Both.
-Walking in with twenty verified prospects already identified is the single strongest pitch move.
-I have won mandates this way.
+Both.
+Walking in with a named set of verified prospects already identified, and the movement signals behind them, is the single strongest pitch move.

-The gap I kept hitting, and the gap those same AU agents describe to me, is the occupier layer.
+The gap it leaves is the occupier layer.
 CoreLogic tells you who owns the building.
-It does not tell you who operates the forklift inside it, or who manages the facility, or how to reach them.
-That is what I built SCAYLED to solve.
+It does not tell you who operates inside it, who manages the facility, how to reach them, or when they are about to move.
+SCAYLED is the territory intelligence platform built to own that layer, from the verified decision-maker to the fortnightly movement signal.